-At the same time, Japan's agricultural exports have been growing as the Government of Japan (GOJ) has instituted plans to double its agricultural exports by 2020 in an effort to revitalize the agricultural sector.
-Japan's total agricultural product exports in 2015 increased to a record ¥750 billion, equivalent to \$6.15 billion, a 22% jump in value from 2014.
-As Japan expands its exports, particularly exports of processed products, it could create more demand for Japanese imports of agricultural ingredients.
+At the same time, Japan's agricultural exports have been growing as the Government of Japan (GOJ) institutes plans to double its agricultural exports by 2020 in an effort to revitalize the agricultural sector.
+Japan's total agricultural product exports in 2015 increased to a record ¥750 billion, or \$6.15 billion, a 22 percent increase from 2014.
+As Japan expands exports, particularly exports of processed products, it could create more demand for Japanese imports of agricultural ingredients.